kyraschultz/kyraschultz.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a sophomore at the University of Pittsburgh studying Computer Science.
 I absolutely LOVE cats and would do anything for my cat Moe <3.
 In my free time I enjoy hanging out with my friends, playing board games, and spending time outside (when it's warm out).
+Hi Lily

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.